chrisrude/discriviner/README.md

 ### Download `discrivener-json` binary
 Currently there are binaries for 64-bit x86 Linux (kernel 3.2+, glibc 2.17+) as well as 64-bit Intel macOS (10.7+, Lion+).
 You can [download them here](https://github.com/chrisrude/discriviner/releases/tag/v0.0.1).

+After downloading, be sure to mark them as executable: `chmod a+x discrivener-json-*`

 ### Download and extract espeak-ng-data.tar.gz

 [From the same page](https://github.com/chrisrude/discriviner/releases/tag/v0.0.1), download `espeak-ng-data.tar.gz` and extract it under `/usr/local/share`.
 You should wind up with a `/usr/local/share/espeak-ng-data` with a bunch of `*_data` files in it.